FrydmanPiotr/API_client/README.md

 * Sources

 ## Description
-The program sends a request to the API and receives a response.
-User can export the data from the database to a CSV file.
+User can fetch data from API, search tables in database by dates or export data from table to a CSV file.

 ## Technologies
 Project is created with: